This is where you will adjust your chatbot's main setup. We'll explore each section below:

 This is especially useful if you intend to collect end user information such as email addresses.
 If the user inputs the keywords as defined in the Go To Previous feature, the information collection can start again, enabling the end user to type in the correct content.

 To provide you with an example, here is one possible setup of the Go To Previous feature and a conversation that could follow:

-In this section, you can adjust who has access to the chatbot and remove admin users if needed.
-Please note that users with administrator rights have automatic access to all chatbots of your organization.
+Here, you can adjust who can access the chatbot and remove admin users if needed.